 What the Program Includes

-The basis of ALL my singing lessons istechnique first.
+The basis of ALL my singing lessons is vocal balance.

 The IVA singing method is the very best technique for preparing and maintaining your voice to withstand the challenges of singing all levels of classical repertoire, as well as the technically challenging classical vocalise and scale work you will be required to sing during your training in the Program.

-- to balance the different registers in your voice,
+- Balance the different registers in your voice,

-- to support your singing voice using the traditional method of appoggio,
+- Support your singing voice using the traditional method of appoggio,

-- to develop the so-called “singer’s formant” which enables you (over time) to be heard over an orchestra with no vocal strain,
+- Develop the so-called “singer’s formant” which enables you (over time) to be heard over an orchestra with no vocal strain,